jspsych/experiment-demos/Questionnaires/Readme.md

 ## an html NAME.html file
 - There is one HTML file for each questionnaire.
 This file is created with minor modifications from the BLANK.html file.
 This file contains the presentation of the questionnaire and provides all scoring of the questionnaire.
 The responses to all questions and the total score are saved as output.
 - The only required modification is to change the last <script> impoirt line to the JS file name above.

+### The BDI
+The BDI scale is slightly different because it does not use likert type questions.
+It therefore uses the *jspsych-survey-multi-choice* plugin.